pocketfood/Pubterminalsettings/README.md

 [.bashrc] with my prompt with some shopt commands and [config] is a terminator config file

-will be making a pkg soon.
+will be making a pkg soon for AUR.
+Planning on making it for multiple distros so far only works for Arch...duh.
+Of course.